 This feature posts the sum totals of order P&L to their specified accounts in Quickbooks.
-The totals are summed up according to the QB Journal Entry Types below.
+The totals are summed up according to the QB journal entry types below.

+The P&L summary is an alternative to posting every order individually with the Post Detailed Sales Order To QuickBooks feature.
 Posting in summary is often preferred, as too many transaction details can lock up your QuickBooks installation.

-- Map the Journal Entries
+- Map the journal entries.

-- Post the P&L from Quickbooks
+- Post the P&L from Quickbooks.

-Journal Entry Types can be mapped to specified Credit and Debit accounts in QuickBooks as well as associating the entry with a specified customer or vendor name.
+Journal entry types can be mapped to specified Credit and Debit accounts in QuickBooks, as well as associating the entry with a specified customer or vendor name.
 This mapping should be set up by the client's accounting department.
 Please see the Mapping Guidance section below.

-Mapping journal entries is a company level configuration with a separate mapping for each channel.
+Mapping journal entries is a company-level configuration with a separate mapping for each channel.

-- Repeat for all Journal Entry types for that channel.
+- Repeat for all journal entry types for that channel.

 - Repeat for all channels.

 Tips for mapping